Shady-Record-s/skyapi-ios-siri-hello-world/README.md

 You cannot say "Hey Siri, show me Robert Hernandez".
 You have to first trigger the shortcut like "Hey Siri, Find a constituent" and then wait for Siri to ask who you're looking for.
-This is true unless you create a shortcut for finding a specific person, where the lookup ID and/or name is pre-filled.
+This is true unless you create a shortcut for finding a specific constituent, where the lookup ID and/or name is pre-filled.

 ### Inability to default shortcut values